finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

     SqlBackgroundExecutionApi apiInstance = new SqlBackgroundExecutionApi(defaultClient);
     String body = select Str, Takes500Ms from Testing1K where UseLinq = true and [Int] <= 120; // String | The LuminesceSql query to kick off.
+    Map<String, String> scalarParameters = new HashMap(); // Map<String, String> | Json encoded dictionary of key-value pairs for scalar parameter values to use in the sql execution.
     String queryName = "Intentionally slow test query"; // String | A name for this query.
 This goes into logs and is available in `Sys.Logs.HcQueryStart`.
     Integer timeoutSeconds = 0; // Integer | Maximum time the query may run for, in seconds: <0 → ∞, 0 → 7200 (2h)
     Integer keepForSeconds = 0; // Integer | Maximum time the result may be kept for, in seconds: <0 → 1200 (20m), 0 → 28800 (8h), max = 2,678,400 (31d)
     try {
       BackgroundQueryResponse result = apiInstance.startQuery(body)
+            .scalarParameters(scalarParameters)
             .queryName(queryName)
             .timeoutSeconds(timeoutSeconds)
             .keepForSeconds(keepForSeconds)